canozparlak/canozparlak/README.md

 ## 🌞 About Me

 I'm building the future of solar energy through **data, automation, and design**.
-As the founder of **solarXplain**, I'm creating a unified SaaS ecosystem that connects every player in the solar industry — from EPC firms and manufacturers to investors and service providers.
+As the founder of **solarXplain**, I'm creating a unified SaaS ecosystem that connects every player in the solar energy industry.

 My mission: **Simplify the complex solar ecosystem and make renewable energy adoption faster, smarter, and more transparent.**